 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) in-class participation and presentation; (2) reflection journal; and (3) research paper and plan.
+Indicative assessments in this unit are as follows: (1) in-class presentation; (2) reflection journal; and (3) take home assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)